ArbiterGames/documentation/source/index.md

 }
 ```

 If a user has already created an account through the [Web Registration](https://www.arbiter.me/player-registration) or through the `claim_account_url`, they can re-establish an existing session using the `Arbiter.Login()`.
 This call will display a UIAlertView with an email and password field.
-Upon successful login, `Arbiter.UserId` and `Arbiter.Balance` will have the correct values.
+Upon successful login, all the `Arbiter` properties will get set with the correct values.

 ## Verify The User